allthingsnew/howweroll/styleguides/git.md

-# Git Style Guide
+# Git

-Following are our Git conventions that should be followed.
-We like clean, cohesive, and consistent history.
+Toward clean, cohesive, and consistent history.

 ## Commits

-We favor commit verbosity and context over number of commits.
+Favor commit verbosity and context over number of commits.
 Repository history should make sense by use of commit messages coupled with diffs rather than a breadcrumb of many smaller commit changes.

-### Squash Commits
+### Squashing Commits

 **Before pushing your changes** it's good practice to [squash extra commits](https://help.github.com/articles/interactive-rebase) into as small of pieces as possible.
 Be careful that picked commits do not swallow squashed history.

-### Commit Messaging
+### Commit Messages

-Messages should contain a Subject, Description, and any references to Issues or Tickets the commit might address.
-Not all commits need this much information, however, so it might be good practice to squash these into a more inclusive commit message.
+Message Subject should be short and concise with no punctuation.

-A good commit message includes the following:
+If more details are needed include a description.

 * Subject Line: present tense summary less than 50 characters
 * More Information